Our May Plans

 Tuesday – Closing

-Tuesday we went to the title company for our scheduled appointment.
+On Tuesday, we went to the title company for our scheduled appointment.
 Signing the seller’s papers felt good.
-However, while we were discussing the proceeds, we learned we would need to work with our bank to get the payment deposited into a trust account.
+However, while we were discussing the proceeds, we learned we would need to work with our bank to get the payment deposited into our trust account.

 Wednesday – Coming and Going